makokaz/parallel-distributed-programming/20vgg/README.md

 which is just about what you observe in the first iteration.

 The loss becomes zero if the network says the probability is 1 for the correct class and 0 for all other classes.
-But as far as classification performance  is concerned, the network outputs a correct class as long as the probability for the true class is larger than for any other class.
+But as far as the classification performance  is concerned, the network outputs a correct class as long as the probability for the true class is larger than for any other class.
 A sufficient condition for this is p[c] > 0.5, as it guarantees that p[c] is maximum among p[0], ..., p[9], whose sum is one.
 When p[c] = 0.5, the loss would be

    -log(1/2) = 0.69314...